-Where is the 2021 EFIAH program being held?
+Where are the 2022 EFIAH programs being held?

-EFIAH is being held at the June 28-July 4 at the College of William & Mary in Williamsburg, VA.
-Please note, if COVID-19 restrictions prevent the EFIAH program from being held in-person, this program will be cancelled.
-Please consider attending our Economics for Leaders (EFL) or EFL Virtual program as an alternative.
+Economic Forces in American History (EFIAH) will be offered at two locations this summer: Williamsburg, VA (at the College of William & Mary) from July 4-9 and Cleveland, OH (at the Crowne Plaza Cleveland at Playhouse Square Hotel) from July 18-23.
+Please note, if COVID-19 restrictions prevent the EFIAH program from being held in-person, these program will be cancelled.
+Please consider attending our Economics for Teachers (EFT) or EFT Virtual program as an alternative.

 What is the structure of the EFIAH program?

-EFIAH is a student-teacher program that combines classroom lectures and hands-on activities to teach high school students and high school teachers about the economic principles underlying key events in American history.
-Students and teachers are together in the mornings for the lectures and activities.
-After lunch, teachers continue with this format, while students split off for leadership activities in the afternoons.
+EFIAH combines classroom lectures and hands-on activities to teach high school teachers about the economic principles underlying key events in American history.

 What is the cost of the EFIAH program?